- Course Number:

 - Special Fee:

-Covers principles of classical thermodynmics.
-Develops understanding of mass energy, heat, work, efficiency, ideal and real thermodynamic cycles and processes.
+Covers principles of classical thermodynamics.
+Develops understanding of mass, energy, heat, work, efficiency, ideal and real thermodynamic cycles and processes.
 Teaches first and second laws of thermodynamics, perfect gas law, properties of real gases, and the general energy equation for closed and open systems.
-Prerequisites: CMET 131 and CH 100.
+Prerequisites: CMET 131, CMET 122 and CH 104.
+Audit available.

 Intended Outcomes for the course